dongkwonjin/RVLD/README.md

     |   │   └── ...
     │   └── ...
     .
+    ├── OpenLane
+    │   ├── images
+    │   ├── lane3d_1000         # We do not use this directory
+    │   ├── OpenLane-V
+    |   |   ├── label           # lane labels formatted into pickle files
+    |   |   ├── list            # training/test video datalists
 ### Evaluation (for VIL-100)
 To test on VIL-100, you need to install official CULane evaluation tools.
 The official metric implementation is available [here](https://github.com/yujun0-0/MMA-Net/blob/main/INSTALL.md).
 Please downloads the tools into `ROOT/Modeling/VIL-100/MODEL_NAME/code/evaluation/culane/`.
 Then, you compile the evaluation tools.
 We recommend to see an [installation guideline](https://github.com/yujun0-0/MMA-Net/blob/main/INSTALL.md).
 ```